kwesinavilot/uccia/readme.rst

 Please see the `installation section` of the application from the attached user manual of the UCCIA User Guide.

+But get-go important steps are as follows:
+    1. Open and edit the database.php file found in the webroot/config to suit server
+    2. Copy and paste entire SQL code found in uccia.sql found in assets/sql into MySQL terminal

 ***************
 Acknowledgement